Cancer (astrology)

 In astrology, Cancer is the cardinal sign of the Water trigon, which is made up of Cancer, Pisces, and Scorpio.
 It is one of the six negative signs, and its ruling planet is the Moon.
-Though some depictions of Cancer feature a lobster or crayfish, the sign is most often represented by the crab, based on the Karkinos.
+Though some depictions of Cancer feature a lobster, crayfish, scarab beetle or a turtle, the sign is most often represented by the crab, based on the Karkinos.
 Cancer's opposite sign is Capricorn.

 Background

-Cancer is the fourth sign of the zodiac, which the sun enters at the summer solstice in the Northern Hemisphere, on approximately June 21.
-Those who are born from approximately June 21 to July 22 (depending upon the year) are born under Cancer.
+Cancer is the fourth sign of the zodiac, which the sun enters at the summer solstice in the Northern Hemisphere Those who are born from approximately June 22 to July 23 (depending upon the year) are born under Cancer.
 Individuals born during these dates, depending on which system of astrology they subscribe to, may be called "Cancerians".
 Cancer is a northern sign, and its opposite sign is Capricorn.
 Cancer is a cardinal sign.